ba0f3/odbcn.nim/CONTRIBUTING.md

 # Testing

+`inttests/odbc.nim` contains integration tests that are not executed by CI.
+These must be executed locally.

-It's recommended to use `unixodbc` as Driver Manager, `freetds` as ODBC driver and SQL Server in a Docker container to run the integration tests in `inttests/odbc.nim`.
+It's recommended to use `unixodbc` as Driver Manager, `freetds` as ODBC driver and SQL Server in a Docker container to run the integration tests.
 The tests are designed for SQL Server so they may not work with other DBMS's.

 # Maintenance